-“Wait a second,” you might think, “given the decision to get married was one that we made on our own volition, shouldn’t the way in which we choose to celebrate that marriage be our decision also?”
-Indeed it should, but when you pause to consider the fallout of denying the expectations of your guests you feel anxious that people won’t enjoy themselves and you fear being judged for doing something wrong—heaven forbid you deny your guests the opportunity to catch the bouquet.
-Thus, despite envisioning something that might look entirely different for your wedding, it seems much simpler to concede and give the people what they want.
+“Wait a second,” you might think, “um, since we’re the ones that decided to get married in the first place, shouldn’t the way in which we choose to celebrate that marriage be our decision, too?”
+Ummm, absolutely!
+But when you pause to consider the fallout of denying the expectations of your guests, you feel anxious that people won’t enjoy themselves and you fear being judged for doing something wrong — heaven forbid you deny your guests the opportunity to catch the bouquet.
+Thus, despite envisioning something that might look entirely different for your wedding, it seems much simpler to concede and give the people what they want… Right?

 Wedding Traditions Are a Lie

-Where do these wedding expectations comes from exactly?
-Up until the 1960’s it was typical for weddings to be hosted on weekdays, Saturdays were even considered bad luck.
-Wedding receptions were not customary, but those who chose to host receptions typically did so during the daytime at their parents home.
-Light refreshments of punch and cake were served by family members, couples wore clothing they already owned, and brides did not typically wear engagements rings with couples exchanging only simple gold wedding bands.
+Where do these wedding expectations come from, exactly?
+Up until the 1960’s it was typical for weddings to be hosted on weekdays — Saturdays were even considered bad luck!
+Wedding receptions were not customary, but those who chose to host receptions typically did so during the daytime at their parents' home.
+Light refreshments of punch and cake were served by family members, couples wore clothing they already owned, and brides did not typically wear engagement rings, with couples exchanging only simple gold wedding bands.

 This is a far cry from the details we associate with weddings today.
 In actual fact, the customs that we call “traditions” nowadays haven’t been around all that long.
 Their origins?
-Generally speaking, they have either been entirely fabricated by the wedding industry—diamond engagement rings and white wedding dresses for example—or, resurrected from century old customs that don’t always have the most honourable of origins—the roles of the best man, bridesmaid, and the honeymoon all spring from an era when brides were obtained by purchase or capture.
+Generally speaking, they have either been entirely fabricated by the wedding industry — diamond engagement rings and white wedding dresses for example — or, resurrected from century-old customs that don’t always have the most honourable of origins — the roles of the best man, bridesmaids, and the honeymoon all spring from an era when brides were obtained by purchase or capture.

-Besides the fact that we have developed a sentimental attachment to them—with thanks to every good Hollywood wedding scene—these customs have no real meaning.
-They have been romanticised in order to be commoditised, because that is how you sell products.
-It is no coincidence that the appearance of new wedding “traditions” coincided with the rise of consumerism beginning in the 1950’s.
+Besides the fact that we have developed a sentimental attachment to them — with thanks to every good Hollywood wedding scene —these customs have no real meaning.
+They have been romanticised in order to be commoditised, because that’s how you sell products!
+It’s no coincidence that the appearance of new wedding “traditions” coincided with the rise of consumerism beginning in the 1950’s.

 In that era, a wedding marked the transition of leaving one's parental home to move into their new marital home and therefore signified a much larger life change.
-Today however, most couples already live together before marriage so the transition from unmarried to married is no longer as significant as it used to be.
-It is not that the decision to be married it without weight, far from it, but there likely won’t be anyone carried over the threshold of your new marital home, or the need to register for fine china and appliances to fill it with.
-From a day to day perspective, it is common for not much to change after the wedding at all.
+Today, however, most couples already live together before marriage –– so the transition from unmarried to married is no longer as significant as it used to be.
+It’s not that the decision to be married is without weight (far from it) but there likely won’t be anyone carried over the threshold of your new marital home, or the need to register for fine china and shiny new appliances to fill it with.
+From a day to day perspective, it is common for not *that* much to change after the wedding at all.

-But in order to sell you their goods the big brands behind the wedding industry must continue to promote the idea that your marriage is indeed a significant life accomplishment and that your wedding, therefore, will be the best moment of your life.
-They tell you that it is the perfect wedding that leads to the perfect marriage, and in order to prove your commitment to this relationship you had best throw an uncomfortable amount of energy and cash at your wedding celebration.
+But, in order to sell you their goods, the big brands behind the wedding industry must continue to promote the idea that your marriage is indeed a significant life accomplishment and that your wedding, therefore, will be the best moment of your life.
+They tell you that the perfect wedding that leads to the perfect marriage, and in order to prove your commitment to this relationship you had best throw an uncomfortable amount of energy and cash at your wedding celebration.

-You are tricked into believing that you have to do these things because it is the proper wedding etiquette, but what even is “proper etiquette”?
+You are tricked into believing that you have to do these things because it’s the proper wedding etiquette, but what even is “proper etiquette”?
 Not to be confused with manners, etiquette tells us how we should act.
 Etiquette is about keeping things orderly and as a result it is constricting.
-The rules of etiquette are also exclusionary to those who don’t fit within societal norms and in that way they keep societies narrow minded and insular.
-(Fuck etiquette, I say.)
+The rules of etiquette are also exclusionary to those who don’t fit within societal norms and in that way they keep societies narrow-minded and insular.